 In the game, you take on the role of Outlander who, after a time drifting the Ageless Sea, washes up on shore to find a world in the grasp of death.
 The Old World is gone.
 But dark forces still remain.
 A white-cloaked figure known as the Shepherd of Wayward Souls sets upon you a monumental task: hunt down the five Guardians of the Old World that are still standing.
 As implied by their title, these huge angelic beings used to guard the world from threats, but corruption has turned them evil, and it's up to you to kill them all.
 You'll trek ruins, plunge into darkness, and fight the most terrifying of monsters on your way to each Guardian.
 It's a journey you're highly unlikely to come back from alive... but hey, it's worth a shot.

-WRATH released in Early Access on PC via Steam and GOG on November 22nd, 2019, but this is only a taste of first blood; the game's full release will land on PlayStation 4, Xbox One, Nintendo Switch, Mac, and Linux alongside PC in the summer of 2021.
+WRATH released in Early Access on PC via Steam and GOG on November 22nd, 2019, but this is only a taste of first blood; the game's full release will land on PlayStation 4, Xbox One, Nintendo Switch, Mac, and Linux alongside PC.

 You will not survive WRATH: Aeon of Ruin's examples of:

 - Abnormal Ammo:

 - The Retcher fires glowing green cysts that stick to walls and explode once enemies get close.
 If Outlander's animation upon first picking up the weapon in Early Access gameplay is any indication, he's not a fan of having to handle them.

 - The Fang Spitter fires fangs.
 Appropiately enough, enemies that possess them will drop them upon death.